emmanuel-bv/iotedge-iva-nano/AtHomeWorkshopInstructions.md

 - **A developer's machine**: You need a developer's machine (Windows, Linux or Mac) to connect to your Jetson Nano device and see its results with a browser and an ssh client.

-- **Connect your Jetson Nano to your developer's machine with the USB Device Mode**: we'll do that by plugging a micro-USB cable from your Jetson Nano to your developer's machine and using the USB Device Mode provided in [NVIDIA's course base image](https://courses.nvidia.com/courses/course-v1:DLI+C-IV-02+V1/info).
+- **A USB cable MicroB to Type A to connect your Jetson Nano to your developer's machine with the USB Device Mode**: we'll use the USB Device Mode provided in [NVIDIA's course base image](https://courses.nvidia.com/courses/course-v1:DLI+C-IV-02+V1/info).
 With this mode, you do not need to hook up a monitor directly to your Jetson Nano.
 Instead, boot your device and wait for 30 seconds then open your favorite browser, go to [http://192.168.55.1:8888](http://192.168.55.1:8888) and enter the password `dlinano` to get access to a command line on your Jetson Nano.

 ![Jupyter Notebook](./assets/JupyterNotebook.png "Jetson Nano controlled by a Jupyter Notebook via the USB Device Mode")